A1Liu/a1liu/README.md

 My configurations!
 This repo contains the things that I like to keep constant between systems; things like application settings, file organizations, etc.

+### Installation Scripts
+This repository includes multiple installation scripts for setting up a new computer, or just trying out some of my configurations.
+For more information about installation, please see `install/README.md`.

 ### Structure

 ```